Co-Designing Multimodal Systems for Accessible Asynchronous Dance Instruction: Discussion

 \subsection{Limitations}

-Our workshop focused on multi-modal technologies for remote dance education, and the specific dance styles considered were dependent on the background of the dance teachers within each group.
+Our workshop focused on multimodal technologies for asynchronous dance instruction, and the specific dance styles considered were dependent on the background of the dance teachers within each group.
 Although our study found significant differences in system preferences across different dance styles, we did not consider all dance styles and future work with a narrowed focus on a specific style would provide more narrowed considerations.
-Our workshops are exploratory and thus our design guidelines, system designs, and modality considerations are preliminary.
-Future work may explore empirical validation of design guidelines through prototype development and testing.
-We provided participants with low-fidelity prototyping materials (\textit{e.g.}, a simple soundboard, tactile stickers to represent haptics), but more advanced haptic devices, spatial audio systems, and automated movement analysis may expand the scope of design possibilities and limitations considered by the participants.
+Further, our insights may fail to support asynchronous learning of dance practices that are highly improvisational in which learning movements or sequences of movements from others may not be prioritized.
+Additionally, our workshops are exploratory and thus our design implications, system designs, and modality considerations are preliminary.
+Future work may explore empirical validation of design implications and initial low-fidelity systems through high-fidelity prototype development, testing, and refinement with co-design.
+During our workshops, we provided participants with low-fidelity prototyping materials (\textit{e.g.}, a simple soundboard, tactile stickers to represent haptics), but more advanced haptic devices, spatial audio systems, and automated movement analysis may expand the scope of design possibilities and limitations considered by the participants.
+Furthermore, the in-person setting does not fully reflect the experience of BLV individuals learning asynchronously.
+Future evaluation of the design implications and proposed system workflows in remote settings would be beneficial to validate or refine our design implications.